deanhiller/playorm/readme.md

 ## PlayOrm Feature List

+* If you use our jar in eclipse, we have it setup so when you step into any function of PlayOrm, it jumps to the source magically for you so you can step through our code if you ever desire
 * @NoSqlEmbedded for List&gt;Integer&lt;, List&gt;LocaDate&lt;, List&gt;String&lt;, etc. etc. (something NOT in JPA)
 * Just added support for Entity has a Cursor instead of List which is lazy read to prevent out of memory on VERY wide rows
 * [PlayOrm Queries use way less resources from cassandra cluster than CQL queries](https://github.com/deanhiller/playorm/wiki/Fast-Scalable-Queries)